turbot/tailpipe-docs/docs/reference/glossary.md

 ## Collection

 A collection is a tree of Parquet files in the standard hive format.
 It is created by a plugin when you run the `tailpipe collect` command.
+"Collection" also refers to the [process of collecting logs](/docs/collect/collect).

 ## Compaction